The Powerful Hokkaido Brown Bear

 If you can get a duck to get to the finish line in one go, you could even get an original gift from Bear Park!

-Using the nation’s first remote training methods, the bears utilize their abilities to climb trees, cross logs and even to ride a swing as part of the Brown Bear show on an all-weather stage.
+The bears utilize their abilities to climb trees, cross logs and even to ride a swing as part of the Brown Bear show on an all-weather stage.